ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 FORMAT RawBLOB
 ```

-Note, that we had to `LIMIT 1` because exporting more than a single value will create corrupted file.
+Note that we had to `LIMIT 1` because exporting more than a single value will create a corrupted file.

 ## MessagePack